A numerically stable algorithm for integrating Bayesian models using Markov melding: Discussion

-The issue addressed in this paper arises to due differences in the intermediary distributions of the multi-stage sampling process, particularly where the proposal distribution is wider than the target distribution.
-The presence or absence of this issue is dependent upon the order in which the submodels are considered in the sampling process, which is often constrained by the link function used to define \(\phi\) in each model.
+The issue addressed in this paper arises to due differences in the intermediary distributions of the two-stage sampling process, particularly where the proposal distribution is wider than the target distribution.
+The presence or absence of this issue is dependent upon the order in which the components of the melded model are considered in the sampling process, which is often constrained by the link function used to define \(\phi\) in each model.
 In both our examples the link function is non-invertible. \citet{goudie:etal:18} show extensions of the link function that render it invertible are valid; that is, the model is theoretically invariant to the choice of extension.
-However, the practical performance of the multi-stage sampler is heavily dependent on the appropriateness of such extensions, and designing such extensions is extremely challenging.
-Hence, the ordering of the submodels in the multi-stage sampler is often predetermined; we are practically constrained by the non-invertible link function.
+However, the practical performance of the two-stage sampler is heavily dependent on the appropriateness of such extensions, and designing such extensions is extremely challenging.
+Hence, the ordering of the submodels in the two-stage sampler is often predetermined; we are practically constrained by the non-invertible link function.
 In our examples this corresponds to sampling the less informative model for \(\phi\) first.
-If we are free to choose the ordering of the multi-stage sampler, we may still prefer to sample the wider model first, as the melded posterior is more likely to be captured in a reweighted sample from a wider distribution than such a sample from a narrow distribution.
+If we are free to choose the ordering of the two-stage sampler, we may still prefer to sample the wider model first, as the melded posterior is more likely to be captured in a reweighted sample from a wider distribution than such a sample from a narrow distribution.
 However, if the melded posterior distribution is substantially narrower than the stage-one target distribution then we are susceptible to the sample degeneracy and impoverishment problem \citep{li:etal:14}.
-Addressing this issue in the melding context, whilst retaining the computational advantages of the multi-stage sampler, is an avenue for future work.
+Addressing this issue in the melding context, whilst retaining the computational advantages of the two-stage sampler, is an avenue for future work.